nicolaCirillo/ate-it/subtask_b.md

 ---
 ## Overview

-From the list of unique extracted terms, participants should cluster together those terms that refer to the same underlying concept.
+From the list of unique extracted terms, participants must group together those terms that refer to the same underlying concept.
-For example, “raccolta porta a porta” and “raccolta domiciliare” should be placed in the same cluster.
+For example, *“raccolta porta a porta”* and *“raccolta domiciliare”* should be placed in the same cluster.

 - Each cluster should represent a single, coherent concept within the waste management domain.
-- Inflected form of the same lemma should be clustered together (e.g. "isola ecologica" and "isole ecologiche" should be assigned to the same cluster)
+- Inflected forms of the same lemma should be clustered together (e.g. *“isola ecologica”* and *“isole ecologiche”*).
-- Acronyms, initialisms and full forms should be clustered together (e.g. "ccr" and "centro comunale di raccolta" should be assigned to the same cluster)
+- Acronyms, initialisms, and their full forms should be clustered together (e.g. *“ccr”* and *“centro comunale di raccolta”*).
-- Synonyms should be clustered together (e.g. "isola ecologica" and "centro comunale di raccolta" should be assigned to the same cluster)
+- Synonyms should be clustered together (e.g. *“isola ecologica”* and *“centro comunale di raccolta”*).
-- Hypernyms and iponyms should NOT be clustered together (e.g. "rifiuti" and "rifiuti indifferenziati" should be assigned to different clusters)
+- Hypernyms and hyponyms should **not** be clustered together (e.g. *“rifiuti”* and *“rifiuti indifferenziati”* must be assigned to different clusters).

 ---
 ## Input

-The system input will be a **CSV** or **JSON** file containing a list of terms.
+The input is a **CSV** or **JSON** file containing a list of terms.
-Terms are inflected forms, not lemmas<br>
+These terms are inflected forms, not lemmas.

-**Important:** The organizers do not provide the input file.
+**Important:** The organizers will not provide the input file.
 Participants must use the list of unique terms extracted during [Subtask A].

 ---
 ### Example of CSV input file

 ```
-term,
+term
-centro di raccolta,
+centro di raccolta
-ccr,
+ccr
-isola ecologica,
+isola ecologica
-isole ecologiche,
+isole ecologiche
-indifferenziato,
+indifferenziato
-secco residuo,
+secco residuo
 ```

 ---